marcelorodrigo/fastestvpn-config-generator/README.md

 across all locations worldwide.

-Instead of manually editing the configuration file each time you want to connect to a different server, you'll have a complete library of ready-to-use config files organized by country, city, and server type.
+Instead of manually editing the configuration file each time you want to connect to a different server, you'll have a complete library of ready-to-use config files organized by server hostname.

 ## 🚀 Features

 - **Automatic Server Discovery**: Fetches the complete list of available VPN servers from FastestVPN support page
 - **Bulk Config Generation**: Creates individual `.conf` file for every server location
-- **Smart Naming**: Files are named by country, city, and server type (e.g., `united-states-new-york.conf`, `united-kingdom-london-streaming.conf`)
+- **Simple Naming**: Files are named using the server hostname prefix (e.g., `es-01.conf`, `uk-london-stream.conf`, `nl-dvpn.conf`)
-- **Server Type Support**: Recognizes and labels specialized servers:
-  - Standard servers
-  - Streaming optimized servers
-  - P2P servers
-  - Double VPN servers
+- **Compatible with Limited Filesystems**: Short filenames (15 characters or less) work with all filesystem limits
 - **Multi-Protocol Support**: Can fetch servers from TCP, UDP, and IKEv2 protocols

 ## 📋 Prerequisites